RobertPHeller/MLBJobDescriptions/MLPManagerJobDescription.md

 - Maintain regular communication with the treasurer and accountant.
 Collaborate with treasurer on creating monthly MLP income and expense reports and review reports.
 Collaborate with treasurer on debt repayment strategies.
+- Manage communications and facilitate collaboration with the general public website upkeep (with help from the ISP/NOC), email announcements, phone announcements, mailings, rate changes, planned outages.
+Potentially dealing with customer complaints.

+## The MLP Manager in order to effectively carry out these responsibilities, the manager should demonstrate:

+- Excellent communication skills and ability to clearly articulate thoughts and ideas
+- Ability to listen and have productive dialogue during challenging conversations
+- Willingness to learn
+- Proven organizational and project management skills
+- Excellent written communications skills
+- Experience managing budgets
+- Ability to travel to attend conferences, training, and other events as necessary to represent Wendell
+- Willingness and ability to work evenings and weekends as job requires
+- Technical expertise related to fiber/telecommunications networks
+- Public sector financial management
+- Experience with contracts and/or legal agreements